Alfred Niger

-Alfred Niger (1797—August 25, 1862) was a free Black activist who lived Providence, Rhode Island and worked as a barber.
+Alfred Niger (c.
+1797—August 25, 1862) was a free African-American activist who lived in Providence, Rhode Island and worked as a barber.
 Niger was a leading influential figure in the movement for Black suffrage in early 19th century Rhode Island, during the onset of the Dorr Rebellion.

 In 1831, William Lloyd Garrison hired Niger to be an agent for The Liberator throughout Rhode Island.
 Niger was also an agent for Freedom's Journal in Providence.

 Early life

 Alfred Niger was born in 1797 to Theophilus Niger and his wife, most likely in Old Saybrook, Connecticut, where he was baptized in 1808.
 He lived and worked as a barber in Providence, Rhode Island from 1824 to his death in 1862.
 On November 4, 1827, in Providence, Niger married Julia Bowen.
 By 1850, Alfred and Julia had at least three children together, Elizabeth, Margaret, and Alexander Petion (after Alexander Petion).

 Black national conventions

 Beginning in the 1830s, Niger became active in the Black national convention movement.
 At a Black national convention in Philadelphia in 1835, Niger, along with William Whipper and Augustus Price, was elected to draft and deliver an address to the American Moral Reform Society that explained the purpose of the organization to the general public.

 The men declared that "'the depravity of our morals' provoked racial prejudice and claimed that moral reform offered the best means for improving the conditions of black Americans."
 The speech also called for "the elimination of 'national distinctions, complexional variations, geographical lines, and sectional bounds' in the reform society's conduct.